 Combine thoroughly until the color is mixed evenly.

 💡 Pro tip: Add less color than you think you need.
-You can always make it darker if you need to.
+You can always make it darker.

 Pour the colored resin into your mold or bezel and let cure.